eat-sleep-code/tiny-tv/README.md

 Consider your case design, some case construction steps may be inserted before, in between, or after any of the steps below as appropriate.
 We constructed our case from hobby-grade walnut and basswood.

 #### The Screen and Pi

+1) Complete the steps outlined in the [Getting Started](#getting-started) section.

+1) Install the software as outlined in the [Installation](#installation) section.

 1) Remove your micro SD card from the Raspberry Pi.

-2) Solder a female GPIO header to the __rear/bottom__ of the Raspberry Pi Zero W so that the Pi can be removed in the future.
+1) Solder a female GPIO header to the __rear/bottom__ of the Raspberry Pi Zero W so that the Pi can be removed in the future.
 Trim any excess length of the pins after soldering.

-3) Connect the display and the Raspberry Pi Zero W together.
+1) Connect the display and the Raspberry Pi Zero W together.

 ![Image of Yaktocat](docs/pi-mounted-on-display.png)

-4) Replace the micro SD card and boot up the Raspberry Pi.
+1) Replace the micro SD card and boot up the Raspberry Pi.

-5) Install the software, following the manufacturer's [instructions](https://github.com/tianyoujian/MZDPI).
+1) Install the software, following the manufacturer's [instructions](https://github.com/tianyoujian/MZDPI).

    ```
    cd ~/